 Another cause is general anesthesia in combination with post-surgical immobility.

-My father recently had knee replacement (revision) surgery.
+My father had knee replacement (revision) surgery.
 Five days after the surgery, I thought I began noticing that his non-surgical leg was a tad smoother than it usually looks, especially around the ankle, but I thought it was my imagination.

 I’d been watching the non-surgical leg like a hawk since the surgery, so I knew exactly what it was supposed to look like.